Author: Bethany Spencer

 Estimated time to read: 3 mins

-Family involvement in children’s education has proven to have a positive impact on a student’s school life‭. ‬In Britain‭, ‬studies have identified that students who are regularly supported by their parents‭, ‬perform significantly better in class exercises‭, ‬exams and become more confident with their independent learning‭. ‬supporting your childs learning at home
+Family involvement in children’s education has proven to have a positive impact on a student’s school life.
+In Britain, studies have identified that students who are regularly supported by their parents, perform significantly better in class exercises, exams and become more confident with their independent learning.

-Parents who express an interest in school work, encourage their children to take their homework and revision seriously and support them at home‭, help them perform to the best of the abilities‭. ‬Although it is equally as important for students to develop independent study skills‭, ‬regular parental involvement in education can advance the way children learn‭. ‬
+Parents who express an interest in school work, encourage their children to take their homework and revision seriously and support them at home, help them perform to the best of the abilities.
+Although it is equally as important for students to develop independent study skills, regular parental involvement in education can advance the way children learn.
+We’ve come up with a few simple ways in which you can help to support your child’s learning at home, to ensure that they are performing to the best of their ability.

 Set up a study space